machine-gun-dg/faqtest/README.md

 <br> • Scalability and Performance.

 ### What is the Java version used?
-We typically use the latest version available at the time of the project.
+NIB typically uses the latest version available at the time of the project.
-The minimum JDK required is 17.
+**The minimum JDK required is 17.**

 ### What are the Java framework used?
 There are a variety of frameworks that we can use but primarily we use Spring.
 An accurate list of framework depends on the specific configuration that will be adopted for the specific project.